-The department office, Humanities 526, prepares a mailbox for each graduate student.
+The department mailroom is temporarily housed in the Spanish/Portuguese Department's mailroom in Ortega 235.
+Each graduate student has their own mailbox in this office which is open Monday - Friday 8-12 & 1 -5.
 Be sure to check your box regularly for special notices or for any mail that may be directed to the department for you.

-The department library operates on the honor system for checking out books.
-Each graduate student may secure a key to the library and to the graduate student computer lab from the Academic Coordinator.
 The Clark Field Archive and Library in the Anthropology Department has a small but good set of linguistics books, especially in the area of Native American languages.
 For information on hours, contact the Anthropology Department.